Institute of Certified Auditors of the Republic of North Macedonia

 • SMO 7: International Financial Reporting Standards

 ICARNM has no direct responsibility for the adoption of IFRS and IFRS for Small- and Medium-sized Entities (SMEs), which are adopted by the Ministry of Finance and published in the Official Gazette.
-The institute has contributed to the translation of the 2009 IFRS into Macedonian, which are the currently applicable accounting standards in the jurisdiction.
+The institute has contributed to the translation of the 2009 IFRS into Macedonian.
 Under the Law on Accounting Services, the responsibility for translating IFRS and IFRS for SMEs is under the remit of the professional accountancy organization for Accountants and Chartered Accountants—the Institute of Accountants and Certified Accountants (IACA).

-ICARNM indicates that it provides support to its members with the implementation of IFRS through educational programs and continuing professional development (CPD) trainings.
-Although the 2009 IFRS are applicable due to translation availability, the institute indicates that its CPD includes updates and changes to the standards.
+ICARNM indicates that it provides support to its members with the implementation of IFRS through educational programs and continuing professional development (CPD) training.
 The institute states that at least 15 hours of its annual CPD programming are focused on IFRS, IFRS for SMEs, and updates.
 Additionally, ICARNM also supports and participates in regional workshops related to financial reporting and IFRS.

 Current Status: Sustain